basedt/dms/CONTRIBUTING.md

 # Contributing to Base DMS

 Thanks for your interest in Base DMS!
-Our goal is.
 We warmly welcome community members to participate in improving the project, including code contributions ,documentation ,test , issue reporting ,feature suggestions, and more.
 Our goal is to develop an AI-powered intelligent data management system.

 Please read the following guidelines carefully before contribution.
+Get started with our [Good first issues](https://github.com/basedt/dms/labels/good%20first%20issue).

 ## Getting Started